Department of Health

 Pregnancy

 Intrauterine infection can also result in herpes zoster in infancy.
 This occurs in less than 2 per cent of infants.
 The highest risk is associated with infection in late pregnancy.
 In the third trimester, maternal varicella may precipitate the onset of premature labour.
-Severe maternal varicella and pneumonia at any stage of pregnancy can cause fetal death.
+Severe maternal varicella and pneumonia at any stage of pregnancy can cause foetal death.

 Where chickenpox develops in pregnancy, specialist medical review within 24 hours of rash onset is indicated to consider treatment options.